 There are many good reasons to buy a used car rather than a new car right now.
-At the top of the list is price.
+Topping the list is price.
 Used cars are much cheaper than new cars, and their lower prices lead to smaller, more affordable loans and less chance you’ll be underwater on your financing.

 We’ll talk more about how to buy a used car a bit later in this story.

-While some car deals are already being rolled out in response to reduced demand, it’s too early to predict whether savings on new and used cars will be widespread, or if there will be shortages caused by plant closures.
-It will likely be a mixed bag, with excellent deals on some models and shortages of others.
-It won’t just depend on where the car is produced — it will also depend on the sources of all of its parts.
+With possible plant closures in the event of further spikes in coronavirus cases, deals will likely be hit-and-miss going forward.
+There might be excellent deals on some models and shortages of others.
+It won’t just depend on where the car is produced – it will also depend on the sources of all of its parts.

 The fundamentals of smart car buying remain the same.
 You want to cast a wide net by seeking prices from multiple dealerships, negotiate the car’s price, avoid budget-busting extras, and take advantage of purchase and lease incentives offered by automakers.
 You can find the best low-interest financing and cash-back deals on our new car deals page.
 Our lease deals page shows offers from carmakers with low monthly payments and small amounts due at signing.
 If you’re in the market for a certified pre-owned car, our used car deals page can show you the financing offers available.

-The U.S. News Best Price Program connects buyers and lease customers with local dealers offering prenegotiated pricing.
+The U.S. News Best Price Program connects buyers and lease customers with local dealers offering prenegotiated pricing and can help you find dealers that offer online buying or home delivery.
 Car buyers save an average of more than $3,000 when they use the program.

 The Coronavirus and Car Loan Interest Rates

-The U.S. Federal Reserve has made unprecedented moves this month to reduce a key benchmark interest rate to near zero and support the economy.
+The U.S. Federal Reserve made unprecedented moves in March to reduce a key benchmark interest rate to near zero and support the economy.
 The strategies are intended to encourage lending, boost consumer spending, and help the economy stabilize.
 The measures should lower the interest rate you pay on a car loan, though consumer interest rates are not tied directly to the rate the Fed reduced.